mdevilliers/redishappy/readme.md

 A. Some do, some don't.
 Some it seems to be an eternal 'work in progress'.
 Rather than fixing all of the clients we needed to work correctly with Sentinel, RedisHappy was built upon the fact that all of the clients I have tested are great at connecting to a single address.

-Q. Why - Operations teams also need to support legacy applications and libraries - adding redishappy, Sentinels and HAProxy can help provide a HA enviroment for Redis backed applications.
+Operations teams also need to support legacy applications and libraries - adding redishappy, Sentinels and HAProxy can help provide a HA enviroment for Redis backed applications.

 Q. Why - This [article](http://blog.haproxy.com/2014/01/02/haproxy-advanced-redis-health-check/) suggests that HAProxy can healthcheck Redis instances quite fine by itself.